tetherless-world/whyis/docs/inference.md

 ### Inclusion of Inference Agent in Configuration File

-After a new Agent is implemented, it must be declared in your customization package's `config.py` file.
+After a new Agent is implemented, it must be declared in your customization package's `whyis.conf` file.
 For the purpose of explanation, let's say that I have created a new inference agent.
 The name of the python file is `myAgents.py`, the inference agent (python class) defined in this file is called `SampleAgent`, and the customization package's name is `my_knowledge_graph`.

 To declare a new inference agent in the configuration, the following two tasks must be completed:
 1) Import your new inference agent in the config file.